terborch/baby-panda-steps/README.md

 Jupyter Notebook is the interface we will use for data analysis.
 Often referred to as a notebook, it is very easy to use and great to learn python or explore messy data.
 The best practice for a notebook is trial and error, break and repair.
 A messy but intuetive way to learn.
 Just remember to cleen it up before you close it down, lest you will hate your past self!

 ## Create a folder
 Create work folder where you want to store your data and jupyter notebook.
 A best practice is to avoid spaces (use underscore _ ) and spectial characters like -, . or é in the folder and file names in general.
 To get started, we can download some sample data in the .csv format form https://www.gapminder.org/data/.
-I will use the average number of [babies per woman](https://www.gapminder.org/data/documentation/gd008/).
+I will use the average number of babies per woman in the CSV format.

 In your work folder, creat a folder named "data" and add the dara file from gapminder into it.
+Rename the file "gapminder babies per woman.csv".

 ## 3, 2, 1...
 Launch
 Launching jupyter is incredibly easy, follow these few steps: